natcap/invest.users-guide/source/habitat_risk_assessment.rst

 Summary
 =======

-The condition of a habitat is a key determinant of the ecosystem services it can provide.
+The condition of a habitat is a key determinant of the environmental services it can provide.
 Multiple stressors including fishing, climate change, pollution and coastal development threaten the ability of coastal ecosystems to provide the valuable goods and services that people want and need.
 As human activities continue to intensify in coastal areas, so does the need for quick, clear and repeatable ways of assessing the risks posed by human activities under various management plans.
-The InVEST habitat risk assessment (HRA) model allows users to assess the risk posed to coastal and marine habitats by human activities and the potential consequences of exposure for the delivery of ecosystem services and biodiversity.
+The InVEST habitat risk assessment (HRA) model allows users to assess the risk posed to coastal and marine habitats by human activities and the potential consequences of exposure for the delivery of environmental services and biodiversity.
 The InVEST HRA model is similar to the InVEST biodiversity model in that both models allow users to identify regions on a landscape or seascape where human impacts are highest.
 While the biodiversity model is intended to be used to assess how human activities impact biodiversity, the HRA model is better suited to screening the risk of current and future human activities to prioritize management strategies that best mitigate risk.

 Risk of human activities (e.g. salmon aquaculture, coastal development etc.) to habitats (e.g. seagrasses, kelp forests, mangroves, reefs) is a function of the exposure of each habitat to each activity and the consequences for each habitat.
 A habitat is exposed to a stressor that occurs in the same location as the habitat at the same time.
 Consequence depends on the effects of activities on habitat area and density, and the ability of habitats to recover from these effects (i.e., through processes such as recruitment and regeneration).
 Outputs from the model are useful for understanding the relative risk of human activities and climate change to habitats within a study region and among alternative future scenarios, and for identifying which habitats are of high enough quality to provide the services people care about.
 The model will help to prioritize areas for conservation and inform the design and configuration of marine spatial plans.
 This is a Tier 1 model.

 Introduction
 ============

-Nearshore habitats such as kelp forests and eelgrass meadows provide valuable ecosystem services including the protection of shorelines from storms, nursery habitat for fisheries, and carbon storage.
-As these habitats become degraded by human activities, the ecosystem services they provide are threatened.
+Nearshore habitats such as kelp forests and eelgrass meadows provide valuable environmental services including the protection of shorelines from storms, nursery habitat for fisheries, and carbon storage.
+As these habitats become degraded by human activities, the environmental services they provide are threatened.
 The impacts of human activities in coastal areas, both on land and in the sea, are pervasive in coastal ecosystems.
 Recent global analyses have revealed that almost no area of the world's oceans is untouched by human impacts (Halpern et al. 2008).
 Thus, an understanding of the location and intensity of human impacts on nearshore ecosystems is an essential component of informed and successful coastal and ocean management.
 The InVEST HRA model allows users to assess the threat of human activities to the health of these ecosystems.

 InVEST biodiversity model vs. InVEST habitat risk assessment model
 ------------------------------------------------------------------

-A primary goal of conservation is the protection of biodiversity -- and biodiversity is intricately linked to the production of ecosystem services.
-While some consider biodiversity to be an ecosystem service, the InVEST biodiversity model (found in the terrestrial toolbox) treats it as an independent attribute of natural systems, with its own intrinsic value (InVEST does not monetize biodiversity).
-InVEST includes a biodiversity model because natural resource managers, corporations and conservation organizations are becoming increasingly interested in understanding how and where biodiversity and ecosystem services align in space and how management actions affect both.
+A primary goal of conservation is the protection of biodiversity -- and biodiversity is intricately linked to the production of environmental services.
+While some consider biodiversity to be an environmental service, the InVEST biodiversity model (found in the terrestrial toolbox) treats it as an independent attribute of natural systems, with its own intrinsic value (InVEST does not monetize biodiversity).
+InVEST includes a biodiversity model because natural resource managers, corporations and conservation organizations are becoming increasingly interested in understanding how and where biodiversity and environmental services align in space and how management actions affect both.
 The biodiversity model uses habitat quality and rarity as a proxy for diversity.

 When developing a similar model with marine systems in mind, differences in data availability (e.g. the rarity of an analog to land-use/land-cover maps in marine systems) and differences in thinking (e.g. the prevalence of a risk-assessment framework in fisheries science) led us to the development of the habitat risk assessment model described in this chapter.

 Both the biodiversity model and the HRA model can be used to identify areas on a landscape or seascape where the risk posed by human activities is highest.
 Indeed, while the two models are segregated into the marine and terrestrial toolboxes, they can be used across systems.
 However, the modeling approaches differ in several ways.
 First, the exposure-consequence framework of the HRA model allows model results to be interpreted in a manner that helps users explore which types of management strategies are likely to most effectively reduce risk (Figure 1).
 For example, ecosystems with high exposure and high consequence may be targeted for intense active management, while effective strategies for ecosystems with low exposure to human stressors but high consequence may include close monitoring but little active intervention unless exposure increases.
 Second, the transparent flexible structure and explicit visualization of data uncertainty in the HRA model facilitate its use in both data-rich and data-poor situations.
 Finally, the biodiversity model is better suited for terrestrial applications than marine applications because it requires a land use land cover map as an input.
 The HRA model can be used in both marine and terrestrial systems.

 .. figure:: habitat_risk_assessment_images/image002.jpg

    Habitats with high exposure to human activities and high consequence are at high risk.
 Plotting exposure and consequence data in this plot allows users to visualize risk, and to assess which types of risk are more effectively mitigated by human intervention (risks driven by exogenous human factors, top right region of the risk space) and which types of risk are better addressed through monitoring and preparedness (risks driven by endogenous habitat-specific factors).
 (Adapted from Dawson et al. 2011).

 Risk assessment has a long history in the field of ecotoxicology, and is now emerging as a valuable method in ecosystem-based fisheries management (Astles et al. 2006, Hobday et al. 2011).
 Risk assessment is used to determine the likelihood that a hazard will cause undesired consequences (Burgman 2005).
 In the context of marine ecosystem-based management, risk assessment evaluates the probability that human activities will impede the achievement of desired marine management objectives.
-In the HRA model, we define risk as the likelihood that human activities will reduce the quality of nearshore habitats to the point where their ability to deliver ecosystem services is impeded.
+In the HRA model, we define risk as the likelihood that human activities will reduce the quality of nearshore habitats to the point where their ability to deliver environmental services is impeded.
 Researchers have made significant progress in evaluating human impacts on marine ecosystems in recent years.
 However many of these approaches lack generality because they are focused on the effects of a single sector (i.e. fisheries e.g. Astles et al. 2006, Hobday et al. 2011), or have limited transparency and flexibility because they are based on expert opinion (Halpern et al. 2008, Teck et al. 2010).
 The HRA model in Marine InVEST builds on these approaches and allows users to evaluate the risk posed by a variety of human activities to key coastal habitats in a transparent, repeatable and flexible way.

 The model
 =========

 The risk of human activities to coastal and nearshore habitats is a function of the habitat's exposure to the activity and the consequence of exposure.
 To determine exposure, users provide model inputs such as base maps of habitat distribution and human activities, the timing and intensity of the activity, and the effectiveness of current management practices in safeguarding habitats.
 To determine consequence, users provide model inputs such as observed loss of habitat and the ability of habitats to recover.
 The model is flexible and can accommodate data-poor and data-rich situations.
 Data may come from a combination of peer-reviewed sources at the global scale and locally available fine-scale data sources.
 Model inputs and results can be updated as better information becomes available.

 The HRA model produces maps that display the relative risk from a variety of human activities on habitats within a study region and among alternative future scenarios.
-When run as part of a complete Marine InVEST analysis, the HRA model can be used to identify which human activities are likely to cause trade-offs in other ecosystem services.
-As a result, the model will help managers prioritize and evaluate management strategies with regards to their effectiveness of reducing risks to nearshore habitats and maintaining the delivery of desired ecosystem services.
+When run as part of a complete Marine InVEST analysis, the HRA model can be used to identify which human activities are likely to cause trade-offs in other environmental services.
+As a result, the model will help managers prioritize and evaluate management strategies with regards to their effectiveness of reducing risks to nearshore habitats and maintaining the delivery of desired environmental services.

 How it works
 ------------